SubhashGitHub2023/Power-BI-Project/README.md

 # Power-BI-Project
-A dashboard designed to analyze the trend of admissions into state universities
+A dashboard designed to analyze the trend of admissions into state universities using Power BI